kontena/kontena/docs/using-kontena/authentication.md

 ## Configuring Kontena Cloud as the authentication provider

-If you are instaling a fresh Kontena Master v0.16.0 or newer this happens automatically unless you select not to use the Kontena Cloud.
+If you are installing a fresh Kontena Master v0.16.0 or newer this happens automatically unless you select not to use the Kontena Cloud.
 You can authenticate to Kontena Cloud and register a new account by using the command:

 ```
 $ kontena cloud login